 Adobe Connect Meetings is a collaborative communications tool intended for synchronous communication at the desktop.
 Instructors are able to conduct real time meetings using audio, video, text chat, quizzes and surveys, presentation and whiteboard functions.
 All the students need to participate in a meeting is a current browser and the latest Flash plug-in or the Adobe Connect iPad app.
 Live demonstrations will be conducted during this session.

 Adobe Presenter Advanced Training will cover features within Adobe Presenter, the Adobe Plug-in that will allow the user to develop more dynamic and meaningful Adobe Presenter presentations.
 The advanced features allow the user to edit and modify a presentation without re-recording sections of the presentation.
 Areas covered in the advanced training will be:

 In order to participate in this workshop you must have attended an Adobe Presenter Basic Training.

 This session will introduce you to the functions of the Adobe Connect Training Manager and Events.
 You can use the Adobe Training Manager to track the progress of students.
 You can design curriculums that include Adobe content such as presentations, meetings, and courses.
 An Adobe Connect Training Manager curriculum guides students through a prescribed learning module.
 You can define prerequisites for a curriculum, as well as design your program so that users can test-out of certain curriculum items.
 Adobe Connect Events lets users manage the full life cycle of large or small events, including registration, invitations, reminders, and reporting.
 Adobe Connect Events can be used with meetings, presentations or training.
 You must have taken Adobe Presenter Basic and Adobe Connect Meetings to participate.

-Register online at www.ucmo.edu/calendar/.
+Register online at the LibCal Events Calendar.
 Only those registered for the session will be notified of cancellations or location changes, so please pre-register if possible.